It’s tough for newbie creatives to get noticed.

 What unifies all agencies?

-I got my mate with a camera, Malcolm, to shoot it for the £50 budget the IPA allocated.
+I got my mate with a camera, Malcolm Venvile, to shoot it for the £50 budget the IPA allocated.

-In our first week we got an opportunity to produce a poster for a talk on ‘Advertising under a Labour government.’
+In our first week we got an opportunity to produce another IPA poster: ‘Advertising under a Labour government’.

-Our Head Of Art at Publicis, Derrick Hass, insisted he draw Fred, the little flower grading dude, but wanted a name check on the poster.
+Our new Head Of Art, Derrick Hass, insisted he draw Fred, (the little flower grading dude), also insisting he get a name check on the poster.

 A secretary called to arrange for me and Mike to have tea with C.E.O.
 Michael Conroy.

-At the time, news of redundancies seemed to be coming in on weekly basis, so making the event topical seemed a good way to go.
+At the time, news of redundancies were almost daily, so making the event topical seemed a good way to go.

-Eventually, the lovely illustrator David Holmes agreed to draw the ad.
+The delightful illustrator David Holmes agreed to draw the ad for £0.

-I liked this one, it looked cool and honouring all the creatives who’d contributed to CDP’s success but picking out the speaker.
+I liked this layout, it was very relevant; honouring all the creatives who’d contributed to CDP’s glory days, but picking out the speaker.

 Eventually he came down, weary, not full of the joys of spring.

-Not much small talk: “You have a poster?”
+No small talk, straight in “You have a poster?”

-We unfurl this A2 rough with a proud flourish.
+We unfurl our A2 rough with a proud flourish.

 We looked at each other trying to figure out whether to follow him or slunk out onto Marylebone Road.